jmclawson/TopicKit/README.md

 4. Into the second column, copy and paste the first line of the text to be modeled.
 (It isn't necessary to copy the entire line, just a string of unique-enough words to bypass what comes before it.)
 Alternatively, include a line number for this first line.
 Web pages and text files often include headers with unnecessary information, and we want to ignore the irrelevant stuff.
 5. Into the third column, copy and paste the last line to be modeled, excluding any irrelevant footer.
 Alternatively, include the line number or (as a negative number) the number of lines from the bottom.
 6. Add data in additional columns for each text.
 7. Save the spreadsheet as a CSV file in the same folder as **TopicKit.R**.
 You can name the file whatever you like, but the scripts will look for import.csv by default.
-If instead you've named your file Woolf.csv, make sure to add the argument project="Woolf" when calling each function in the next section.
+If instead you've named your file shakespeare.csv, make sure to add the argument project="shakespeare" when calling each function in the next section.
 (See more on these arguments in the section after that.)

 ## Using TopicKit
 Set the working directory and load TopicKit.R with `source('TopicKit.r')`.
 To collect a corpus and prepare it, run `do.preparation()`.
 The script will download text or HTML files, divide them into chunks of 1,000 words each, and do its best to extract a given part of speech (default is common nouns).